cvut/qtrvsim/README.md

 #define SPILED_REG_KNOBS_8BIT_o         0x024
 ```

-The simple 16-bit per pixel (RGB565) framebuffer and LCD display are implemented.
-The framebuffer is mapped into range
+The simple 16-bit per pixel (RGB565) framebuffer and LCD are implemented.
+The framebuffer is mapped into range starting
-starting at `LCD_FB_START`
+at `LCD_FB_START`
 address.
 The display size is 480 x 320 pixel.
-Pixel format RGB565 expect red component in bits 11 ..
-15, green component
+Pixel format RGB565 expect red component in bits 11..15, green component
-in bits 5 ..
-10 and blue component in bits 0 ..
-4.
+in bits 5..10 and blue component in bits 0..4.

 ```
 #define LCD_FB_START       0xffe00000
 #define LCD_FB_END         0xffe4afff
 ```

-Limitation: actual concept of memory view updates and access does not allows to reliably read peripheral registers and
+Limitation: actual concept of memory view updates and access does not allow to reliably read peripheral registers, and
 I/O memory content.
 It is possible to write into framebuffer memory when cached (from CPU perspective) access to memory
 is selected.

-## Interrupts and Coprocessor 0 Support
+### Interrupts and Coprocessor 0 Support

 (NOTICE: Coprocessor0 will have to be replaced with RISC-V status registers)